Alberta Grizzlies Need Recovery, Not Fear-Based Management

-Use your voice to help safeguard the grizzly bear’s future in Alberta.
-Tell the provincial government that it’s time to take action for our threatened grizzlies today.
+Your voice is needed to help safeguard the grizzly bear’s future in Alberta.
+Tell the Alberta government to rescind its preposterous new wildlife regulation and take action for grizzly bear recovery.

 PROTECT ALBERTA GRIZZLY BEARS

 The majestic grizzly bear is an iconic symbol of the wild and a cherished part of Alberta's cultural identity.
 As an umbrella species, their protection benefits biodiversity and ecosystem conservation across the wide landscapes they roam.
-Working in partnership with EXPOSED Wildlife Conservancy, our goal is to ensure that grizzly bear management in Alberta continues to work toward recovery and coexistence with input from all stakeholders, including First Nations.
+Working in partnership with EXPOSED Wildlife Conservancy, our goal is to ensure that grizzly bear management in Alberta continues to work toward recovery and coexistence.

 THE ISSUE

-Now more than ever, we need the Alberta government to fund and implement their Grizzly Bear Recovery Plan in its entirety.
-The future of Alberta's grizzlies depends on it.
+Now more than ever, we need the Alberta government to fund and implement their Grizzly Bear Recovery Plan in its entirety and rescind their preposterous new wildlife regulation that will allow the legal killing of a threatened species.

-The majestic grizzly bear is an iconic symbol of the wild and a cherished part of Alberta's cultural identity.
-As an umbrella species, their protection benefits biodiversity and ecosystem conservation across the wide landscapes they roam.
 Grizzly bears have been classified as a Threatened species in Alberta since 2010.
-New research data released in March 2021 showing an increase in Alberta's grizzly populations are cause for hope, but the road to recovery is far from over.
-With a population estimate well below the International Union for Conservation of Nature’s criteria for threatened status, Alberta grizzlies are clearly a species at risk.
+With a population estimate below 1000 breeding individuals, the Alberta population falls well below the International Union for Conservation of Nature’s criteria for threatened status.
 The combined impacts of the habitat loss, food security, coexistence challenges, and the climate crisis continue to put enormous pressure on recovering grizzly bear populations.

 Of all the challenges grizzlies face on the road to recovery, hunting is the one source of human-caused mortality we can control.
 As part of the Recovery Plan we urge the provincial government to commit to a continued ban on grizzly bear hunting in Alberta.